asabatep/debian-packages/README.md

 Built for Bullseye (dpkg 1.20).

 ### python3-commandnotfound
 Debian build of Ubuntu's python3-commandnotfound (which mysteriously disappeared on the former).
-Built for Debian Bullseye, Bookworm, and Sid.
+Built for Debian Bullseye, Bookworm, Trixie, and Sid.

 This adds apt support for [thefuck](https://github.com/nvbn/thefuck) on Debian.